 Symptoms of Epilepsy

-Epilepsy seizures differ in their severity and can cause a wide range of symptoms.
-Some seizures can be mild and last only a minute or two.
-Other seizures cause intense symptoms that last much longer.
-Acute, repetitive seizures can result in damage to the heart or brain, and possibly death if emergency treatment is not given right away.
+Epilepsy seizures are not all the same.
+Some can be mild and last only a minute or two.
+Others can cause problems that last much longer.
+Sudden, repeating seizures can cause harm to the heart or brain, and death if emergency care is not given right away.

 Partial or Focal Seizures

-These seizures begin from just one part of the brain.
-Symptoms include:
+These seizures start from one part of the brain.
+You may have:

-The term Jacksonian march implies that the symptoms spread from one part of the body to another.
-Focal onset seizures can become generalized.
-This means that they spread to both sides of the brain.
+Partial seizures may spread from one part of the body to another.
+Focal seizures may spread to both sides of the brain.

 Generalized Convulsive (Grand Mal) Seizures

-These seizures begin from both sides of the brain.
-Symptoms include:
+These seizures start from both sides of the brain.
+You may have:

-There are also other types of generalized seizures without convulsive activity.
+There are also other types of generalized seizures without convulsions.

 What happens during a seizure?
 Epilepsy Foundation website.
 Available at: